trentagon/trentagon.github.io/pages/trents_book_club.md

 ### Contact and Updates.
 Book club information is disseminated by email and text message.
 To join, send Trent your name, phone number, and email address via text or email.

+## Trent's Personal Favorites

-### I like to read other books too.
+I like to read other books too.
 Here are some of my personal favorites:

 <table style="border-collapse: collapse; width: 100%;">
   <thead>